Florida's 10th congressional district

 Florida's 10th congressional district is a congressional district in the U.S. state of Florida.
-It was reassigned in 2012, effective January 3, 2013, from the Gulf Coast to inland Central Florida.
+It was reassigned in 2012, effective January 3, 2013, Central Florida.
 Before 2017, the district included parts of western Orange County, most of Lake County, as well as a northern section of Polk County.
 The current district is entirely within Orange County, and covers most of its western portion.
 It is situated along the Interstate 4 corridor.
 It includes most of the western half of Orlando.
 Other cities and towns wholly or partly within the district include Apopka, Belle Isle, Beulah, Eatonville, Harlem Heights, Ocoee, Oak Ridge, Orlo Vista, Winter Garden, and Windermere.
+In 2020, the district was expanded further north and south to include most of Orlando east of Interstate 4, the Baldwin Park area (redevelopment of the former Naval Training Center Orlando), Orlando Executive Airport, Winter Park, that portion of Maitland within Orange County, the Azaela Park, Goldenrod, Rio Pinar and Alafaya/Waterford Lakes areas, and continuing east to the University of Central Florida, Naval Support Activity Orlando, the Central Florida Research Park, and the Lake Pickett, Bithlo and Wedgefield areas.
+Even with this expansion, the 10th remains a minority majority district.

 It is currently represented by Democrat Maxwell Frost.
-Due to redistricting after the 2010 census, this district was re-numbered, and slightly reconfigured from the former 8th District.
+Due to redistricting after the 2010 census, this district was re-numbered, and slightly reconfigured from the former 8th district.
 Prior to 2017, it was considered a swing district with a slight Republican tilt.
 Due to mid-decade redistricting that occurred in 2016, the district became much more compact.
 It is now considered solidly Democratic.

 The former 10th district, during 2003–2012, covered areas further west and encompassed much of Pinellas County, on the Gulf coast of central Florida.

-Barack Obama received 51% of the vote in this district in 2008.
+Composition

+For the 118th and successive Congresses (based on redistricting following the 2020 census), the district contains all or portions of the following counties and communities: